Fish oil has been proved to lower cholesterol levels and helps prevent diseases as diverse as attention deficit, Parkinsons and Alzheimers.

 All three are "essential" - unless you get them in your diet you will get neurological and other diseases.
 So will your children.

-Now the important bit: People who eat a diet with a ratio of Omega-6 to Omega-3 of approximately 1 (equal quantities) are the ones who are healthy.
+Now the important bit: People who eat a diet with a ratio of Omega-6 to Omega-3 as close to 1 as possible (equal quantities) are the ones who have the least inflammation in their bodies.

 But the Western diet is hopelessly overbalanced in favour of Omega-6 from vegetable oils like sunflower oil with a ratio often of 30/1 and even 50/1.

 Safflower oil remains controversial.
-High in omega-3 but highly processed, totally genetically modified, and containing a toxic substance.
-Google it.
+It's high in omega-3 but highly processed, totally genetically modified, and containing a toxic substance.
+Google it; the scientific community is divided on it's health benefits.

-Both Omega-6 and Omega-3 are 'essential' - you can't live without them, but get the Omega-6/Omega-3 ratio out of sinc, and the rate of cancer soars, especially breast and prostate cancer.
+Both Omega-6 and Omega-3 are 'essential' - you can't live without them, but get the Omega-6/Omega-3 ratio out of sinc, and the rate of cancer soars, especially breast and prostate cancer; so does arthritis.
 Research on cancer caused by too much Omega-6 in the diet PMC1890998 ...

 Smoked mackerel recipes is the whole mackerel.
 Head, bones, skin, fins, absolutely delicious, and the cheapest fatty fish.
 Just peels right of the bone.
 And you can certainly taste the fish.
 Yum!